keras-team/keras/docs/templates/getting-started/faq.md

 model = model_from_yaml(yaml_string)
 ```

-If you need to save the weights of a model, you can do so in HDF5 with the code below.
+If you need to save the **weights of a model**, you can do so in HDF5 with the code below.

 Note that you will first need to install HDF5 and the Python library h5py, which do not come bundled with Keras.